Vietnam's property market remains resilient

 Tenant Security: If payment is delayed by 15 days, the landlord has the right to terminate the tenancy agreement by sending a 3-day written notice to the tenant.
 The landlord is entitled not to return the security deposit and to charge the tenant one month's rent penalty.

-Vietnam has experienced three decades of uninterrupted growth, according to the International Monetary Fund (IMF).
+Vietnam has experienced almost four decades of uninterrupted growth.

 - 1981-1990 - average real GDP growth of 5.9% per year